DemonBlood1x/focus-automated/README.md

 4. Open a command-line window, navigate to the project directory, and run the following command:

+        # Run all the unit test classes.
         mvn clean test

+        # Run a single test class.
+        mvn -Dtest=FocusTestSuite test

 5. The build should generate a test report, which you can find under the **target/surefire-reports** folder.